FrostFalcon/FrostsGen5Editor/README.md

 This editor should be compatible with rom hacks and other editors with the exception of roms using CTRMap's code injection features.

-If you have any other issues with the editor, please provide details on the error and rom you are using.
-There's also a support thread for this editor on the Kingdom of DS Rom Hacking Discord server.
+If you have any other issues with the editor, you can join my Discord server to get help. https://discord.gg/rA9gZ7v3na

 ![image](https://github.com/user-attachments/assets/fbfe3dd3-554e-4078-a4a1-62c691d58681)
 ![image](https://github.com/user-attachments/assets/feb7cb36-e8e9-46eb-9327-9b78ffda181e)